MrWolfZ/simplux/recipes/advanced/testing-code-using-mutations/README.md

     expect.objectContaining({ description }),
   )

-  // all calls afterwards will use the original mutation const id = addNewTodoItem('test item') expect(getTodos()[id].description).toBe('test item') })
+  // all calls after the first will use the original mutation const id = addNewTodoItem('test item') expect(getTodos()[id].description).toBe('test item') })